KikeVen/enrique-bruzual/content/blog/pipenv.md

 # Getting started with pipenv

 Now that you have a number of Python projects you are starting to realize, package conflicts are inevitable.
 You are left to wonder how to prevent this problem.
-You may have seen tutorials asking for you to **"pipenv install pipfile"** living you frustrated as you are not familiar with this way of working, regardless of the reason, perhaps it is time to start using **"pipenv"**
+You may have seen tutorials asking for you to **"pipenv install pipfile"** leaving you frustrated as you are not familiar with this way of working, regardless of the reason, perhaps it is time to start using **"pipenv"**

 - **Environment:** Windows 10
 - **Editor:** Visual Studio Code

-> These instructions are compatible with other Operating systems and IDEs
+> These instructions are compatible with other Operating Systems and IDEs

 ## Table of contents